 Weekends to me are sacred, I’ve intentionally made up my mind not to do any work, just rest, reset and rejuvenate my mind, body and soul.

 Creating sacred time and doing things I love:

 - Catch up with friends and family

 - Picnic at our local park

 - Visit the local Museum

-- Long walks on the beach (as we now live at the seafront)
+- Long walks on the beach (as we live on the seafront)